 After you’re granted Conditional or Provisional accreditation

-Find out what happens once you are accredited and what your Statement of Accreditation includes.
+Find out what you need to do once you are accredited and what your Statement of Accreditation includes.
 Learn how to move from Conditional to Provisional accreditation when you complete your degree.

 Your Statement of Accreditation

-When your application for first time teacher accreditation in NSW is successful, we will issue you with a Statement of Accreditation (SoA).
-Your SoA is evidence of your first time accreditation.
+When you are granted first-time accreditation in NSW we will issue you with a Statement of Accreditation (SoA) which shows:

-To view and download a PDF of your SoA, sign into your NESA eTAMS account, go to My Applications, then Statement of Accreditation.
+To view and download a PDF of your SoA, sign into your NESA online account (eTAMS), go to My Applications, then Statement of Accreditation.

 The best place to access your current accreditation status is your Teacher Summary Report.
 How to access it: